| Reimyo DAP-999EX

 leaves the listener at a distance from it thus creating a presence

+that oddly one cannot be immersed in.
 Finally, partially as a result of one and two above,

 digital reproduction often strikes me as a collection of parts and